vertizens/ServiceProxy/README.md

 ```

 Use the same generic interface for the domain implementation, validation, authorization and then layers are registered in order of dependency.
+Note this does respect if a service is registered keyed and so maintains that part of the registration.